 Is talking allowed during?
 Silence?

--Where is the medicine from?
+-Where are the sticks from?

 Who gathers it?
 How is it harvested?
 How are the frogs cared for?